 Auf keinen Fall lasse ich dich alleine dort.

 Under no circumstances will I leave you alone there.

 We will only lightly cover this topic in this post because it is pretty advanced grammar.
 In the beginning, it is enough to say "ja" and "nein" when you are in Germany.

 When you visit Germany, you may hear people say "no" in ways that differ from the "nein" you have learned.
 Because of international influence, slang, or dialects, the standard "nein" has recently changed significantly.

 You can find people saying "nö," "nee," or "nä."
 They may all sound the same to you, but if you know how "umlaute" sounds in German, you will be able to tell the difference.
-We'll go over them in more detail in another article.
+Have a look at some examples with audio:

 What Have You Learned in This Article?

-While the vocabulary we discussed in this article is not extensive, there are numerous ways of saying "no" and you should practice using them.
-The examples we provided should have demonstrated that there is a clear distinction between the three negations in the German language
+As you can see, there are numerous ways of saying "no" and you should practice using these phrases.
+The examples we provided should have demonstrated that there is a clear distinction between the different types of negations in the German language

 You say "nein" if you want to respond to a yes-or-no question with a "no." If you're going to say you can’t or won’t do an action, use "nicht" (not.)
 If the negation is referring to a noun, you should use "kein" or "keine" (no.)

-We hope you found this article helpful and that it will assist you in learning how to speak German.
-If you want more help, you can follow the link to our app or check on our other articles about learning German.
+We hope you found this article helpful and that it will assist you in learning how to speak German!